minerva-studio/meialian-bibliography/README.md

 > `Subscribe()` or `Subscribe("")` targets the current container.
 Use dotted paths to reach deeper containers or fields; paths must point at data that already exists (create child containers up front with `GetObject` if needed).
 ```

-The adapter:

-* Walks your layout and writes fields to JSON.
-* Can infer or update the layout from JSON when deserializing into an empty or older storage.
-* Tries to “self-heal” certain mismatches (e.g., compatible type upgrades).

 ---